Is that relevant today?

 And to whom has the arm of the Lord been revealed?”
 (John 12:37-38)

 Jesus denounced those who wanted different signs from Him (Matthew 12:38-39).
 Non-Philadelphians are unwilling to accept God’s signs–that’s the biblical reality.
 God does not always show signs the way many seem to think He has to.

-The apostles were confirmed by signs that followed them (Mark 16:20) and there have been signs that have confirmed the Continuing Church of God.
-And the old Radio/Worlwide Church of God pointed to a dream that preceded its formation as part of its confirmation that it had God’s blessing.
+The apostles were confirmed by signs that followed them (Mark 16:20).
+God provided signs bearing witness to early Christians according to His Spirit and will (Hebrews 12:2).
+There have been signs that have confirmed the Continuing Church of God.
+Plus, consider that the old Radio/Worldwide Church of God pointed to a dream that preceded its formation as part of its confirmation that it had God’s blessing.